 - Client to provide their brand guidelines and any associated assets (logo, fonts, image library etc.) - see our design requirements document for a full list.

-The first thing we like to do is to research current web design and UX trends, and then create a document containing our findings (example).
+Once we have received a brief and completed design questionnaire we like to research current web design and UX trends, and then create an exploration document containing our findings (example).
 This document usually encourages a lot of interesting discussion and provides us with a useful steer on the client's likes and dislikes.

 We use this initial discovery meeting to present/discuss: